rdl4control/rdl4control.github.io/index.md

 ## Tentative Program

 Times and dates will be confirmed once the workshop is officially scheduled.
-It will take place on Sat.
-Dec 11 or Sun.
-Dec 12, and will roughly follow the following schedule.
-All times are in Central Daylight Time (GMT-5).
+It will take place on Sun.
+Dec 12, and will roughly follow the following schedule (but may be updated as we approach the conference, so keep checking back!).
+All times are in UTC (GMT).

 **Please click on a talk title to see the abstract and speaker biography**